rkgofiitk/academic-issues.github.io/Topics/anonymousDonor.md

 - Net profit of rupees five crore or more during the immediately preceding financial year

 are required to constitute a Corporate Responsibility Committee of the Board.
-I guess the number of such companies will be close 6000.
+I guess the number of such companies will be close to 6000.
 The CSR contribution is pegged at 2% of the profit.
 CSR is still evolving.
 The government is persuading companies to support strategic initiatives for the national building, including a cleaner and more sustainable environment through CSR avenues.
 Therefore, CSR funding is not restricted to funding initiatives for education sectors.
 Educational institutions receive only a small amount of donations from CSR funds.
 Many companies have established their educational institutions to